Saturday, August 23, 2025

 The study draws some interesting conclusions based on this result.
 While only 16.3 percent of the samples contained something fishy, something other than non-performance-inhancing substances, diuretics should be a red flag since that's often a mark of a masking agent.
 Additionally, if someone is using opioids, and, according to these findings, over 6 percent are, isn't that a concern?

 But none of these results really point to much because of the way and where the samples were collected.
-It's like a Baltimore cop announcing that she's going to be patrolling for illegal street gambling at 9 p.m. on Friday, September 25th, and then being surprised that she didn't catch anyone throwing dice on a street corner.
+It's like a Baltimore cop announcing that she's going to be patrolling for illegal street gambling at 9 p.m. on Friday, September 25th, and then being surprised she didn't catch anyone throwing dice on a street corner.
 And yet, in 2024, a few random cheaters in the ultra-running community didn't get the message.

 I can speculate all I want, but it would be great to see better regulation, better testing, and life-long bans for those caught, even if what's uncovered is a masking agent commonly found in acne medication.
 Nobody believes a pro athlete wouldn't get a TUE for any medication containing a diuretic or a metabolite of a diuretic when WADA is extremely clear on these and other drugs that are prohibited at all times.
 Well, people who like to play make-believe might fall for some bullshit about not getting an exception because ---insert ridiculous explanation here, but most rational people are aware of who's lying.
 And don't trust all the new training fads.
 Those are red flags, too.